scifir/scifir-units/TO-DO.md

 - TODO: add the release badge
 - TODO: add the code coverage badge
 - TODO: upload scifir-units to sourceforge too
+- TODO: upload the package to the container registry of github packages

 ## RELEASE (5)